MilosTadic01/minishell/README.md

 # minishell

-## Introduction
+This is a custom implementation of a shell for UNIX-like systems.

-This is a custom implementation of a shell program for UNIX-like systems.
+## Demo

 ![output2](https://github.com/user-attachments/assets/5ac8626e-2686-438b-8222-3687f0cf42f0)